robped/todo/README.md

 # TODO
-Web Application to build your daily todo list.
+Web Application that helps you with your daily todo list.